 - Four copies of any document you want to present to the court as evidence, such as

-- The courtroom is public so anyone, except children, may attend a hearing.
+- The courtroom is public so anyone, except children, may attend virtually.

 - Only you or your attorney may address the court during the hearing.
 Let the Department of Child Support Services (DCSS) attorney know if you have a witness you want to testify.

-- Minors (children under 18 years of age) are not allowed in the courtroom, and there is no childcare available at the courthouse.
+- Minors (children under 18 years of age) are not allowed in the courtroom or on Zoom.